hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 !!! note

-    For almost all networks network ID and chain ID are the same.
+    For almost all networks, network ID and chain ID are the same.

     The only networks in the table above with different network and chain IDs are Classic with a chain ID of `61` and Mordor with a chain ID of `63`.